crystal-ball/componentry/guides/Architecture.md

 Componentry's architecture is driven by two primary goals:

+* Make consumption of library as simple as possible
 * Maintain as light of a footprint as possible
-* Make consumption of library as simple as possible

 There are _lots_ of React component libraries available, and we don't want to add noise to the community.
 This library is useful because it's small, simple and compatible with Boostrap v4.

-## Component Expectations
+## Component architecture

 One of the primary goals of Componentry is a simple, consistent API for all components.
 The following expectations should be met for all components, and if